About Wisdom Within

 pronouns: she/her

-I wrapped up my midwifery education in 2020 with Midwives College of Utah, and now have two degrees: one in Midwifery and one in Psychology.
+I wrapped up my midwifery education in 2020 with Midwives College of Utah, and now have two Bachelor's degrees: one in Psychology and one in Midwifery.
 I am credentialed as a Certified Professional Midwife (CPM) through The North American Registry of Midwives and am a Licensed Midwife through the Arizona Department of Health Services.
-Since 2010, I have also been a Lamaze Certified Childbirth Educator and trained as a birth doula through DONA International.

 This midwifery practice was founded with the belief that when pregnant people trust in themselves and their body’s abilities, it helps to create an empowered person and a powerful birthing experience.
 Within pregnant people is the innate wisdom of how to birth and care for their child, but then with encouragement, education, and effective support, this strength can be magnified.
-Through our work together, I support people to have the confidence necessary to make the appropriate pregnancy and birth decisions that are right for them and their families.
+Through our work together, we support people to have the confidence necessary to make the appropriate pregnancy and birth decisions that are right for them and their families.

 Mission